psrwtr/Argo/README.md

 # Telegram Proxy app
 Just download improto application and enjoy 😉
-And also join this telegram channels for free npv tunnel configs and proxis:
+Also join this telegram channels for free npv tunnel configs and proxies:

 https://T.me/MiTiVPN